shaussler/TheoreticalUniverse/theoretical_universe/the_cartan_hodge_formalism/hodge_duality.rst

    \mathbf{e}_y & = ∂_y \\
    \mathbf{e}_z & = ∂_z \\

-For our purpose, this is simply a matter of using a notation (that is both widespread and standard).
-However, I don't necessarily expect all readers to have ever considered partial derivatives as basis vectors.
+I don't necessarily expect all readers to have ever considered partial derivatives as basis vectors.
+For our purpose, this is simply a matter of using a notation, which is both widespread and standard.

 .. }}}